Wednesday, April 10, 2013

 • That Used to Be US: How America Fell Behind in the World It Invented and How We Can Come Back by Thomas Friedman and Michael Mandelbaum

-I also revisited to some books I've read before like David Eddings's three book Tamuli series.
+I also revisited some books I've read before like David Eddings's three book Tamuli series.
 The best book I revisited was Stewart Smith's The Complete Guide to Navy Seal Fitness.
 I first checked this book out nearly 13 years ago when I was trying to prepare for the Naval Academy's PFT.

 Thursday, April 19, 2012